cubeta-io/cubeta-starter/docs/_changelog.md

 # **Changelog :**

+## **V 4.0.0**

+This version basically is a rewrite for the package and it was a massive rewrite so for that we make it a major

+version update

+1. Fixed bugs in blade and react components
+2. Add more type safety to the generated code
+3. Improved class doc blocks
+4. Add prettier to format JSX and Blade files
+5. Introduce the new `Http` class in Inertia React stack to normalize the request handling
+6. Refactor MainTestCase class and TestHelpers trait to be able to chain the calls in your testing

 ## **V 3.0.0**

 1. Adding support for the `Laravel 12` and drop support for previous versions.
 2. Adding support for `inertia.js 2.0` and drop support for previous versions.
 3. Adding support for `tailwindcss 4.0` and drop support for previous versions.